Table of Contents Show

 Thus it helps in maintaining bowel movement as this makes stool easier to pass with much less strain.

-One cup of bell pepper provides 2 grams of fibre.
+One cup of bell pepper provides 2 grams of fiber.

 Celery helps you reduce the strain during stool, and it softens the stools.
 One large stalk of celery provides 1 gram of fibre where water intake assists it in a high amount, nearly 95%.